Visit Moscow Metro

 At the same time there and the current logo of the Moscow Metro – the stylized letter “M” in the red circle trimmed in blue, similar lining the tunnel contours.

 However, this version of the scheme for a long time did not take root.
-With the beginning of the line Serpukhpvsko-Timiryazevskaya first portion, new scheme.
-Circular line is drawn in a new circle on the right, and stations outside the central part are not pressed against each other.
+And new scheme has appeared again.
+The circular line is drawn in a new circle on the right, and stations outside the central part are not pressed against each other.
 At the beginning, the line represented by dashed lines, but was later replaced by a more straightened one.

 The extension of the Kaluga range in 1987, the design of the circuit has changed again.
 The Timiryazevsky and Lublin radios under construction appeared on the diagram.
 Now all the lines were directed strictly horizontally, vertically or at a 45 degree angle.
 The only exception – the line of the ring – has retained its mark in the form of a regular circle.
 Repeatedly changing the details; but keeping the basic principles of composition, the design up to September 2003.

-In the most recent versions of this scheme the construction works were eliminated, and all the names of the stations are duplicated in America.
+In the most recent versions of this scheme, the construction works were eliminated, and all the names of the stations are duplicated in English.

-Finally, in September 2003, a completely new design of the underground car scheme was introduced.
+Finally, in September 2003, a completely new design of the underground scheme was introduced.

-As of the previous version, the new scheme has inherited the name – “Driving of the rapid transport lines of Moscow,” the image of the Moskva River and the Yauza.
+As of the previous version, the new scheme has inherited the name – “Driving of the rapid transport lines of Moscow,”.
 However, in general, there was a return to the traditions of the Moscow wagon schemes.
 The ring line is represented by a regular circle, the lines straighten and become thicker.
 Due to the increase in the central part of the scheme that has stopped being a large scale, but the section included between the stations in the peripheral part of the city on the left, which maintains similarity.

 Interesting design solutions for the future inclusion of the Filevskaya Arbat-Mantle of the Virgin online site.
 The points of the future interface are indicated by arrows.